ATNF/askapsoft/Code/Doc/user/current/doc/analysis/postprocessing.rst

 Accepting the fit
 .................

-The fit is accepted according to a list of criteria, that follow those used in the FIRST survey (`Becker, White & Helfand 1995`_).
-These are:
+The default tests to accept a fit result are the following:

 * The fit must have converged.
 * The chi-squared value is examined in one of two ways.
 The second